Jane Weir

-Jane Weir or Jean Weir (died 1670), was a Scottish woman executed for witchcraft.
+Jane Weir or Jean Weir (died 1670), was a Scottish woman executed for witchcraft along with her brother.

-She was the sister of Major Thomas Weir who was charged with incest and witchcraft in 1670 and was subsequently executed.
+Early life

 Weir was born near Carluke in Lanarkshire.
-Her brother Thomas Weir was a strict Protestant whose spoken prayers earned him a reputation that attracted visitors to his home in Edinburgh.
+Her brother was Major Thomas Weir a Calvinist, Occultist and former soldier.

+Confessions

-Following his retirement in 1670, Weir fell ill and began to confess to a secret life of crime and vice.
-The Lord Provost initially found the confession implausible and took no action, but eventually Weir and his spinster sister, Jane Weir, were taken to the Edinburgh Tolbooth for interrogation.
-Major Weir, now in his seventies, continued to expand on his confession and Jane Weir gave an even more exaggerated history of witchcraft, sorcery and vice.
+Following his retirement in 1670, her brother became ill, suffered a mental break and began to confess to a depraved secret life of crime and vice.
+The Lord Provost initially found the confession implausible and took no action, but eventually both Jane and her brother were taken to the Edinburgh Tolbooth for interrogation.

+While her brother Thomas now in his seventies, continued to expand on his confession, Jane gave an even more exaggerated history of witchcraft, sorcery and vice. in what today would be regarded as a shared paranoia.

+Trial

 The trial began on 9 April 1670.
-Jane Weir confessed that their mother had been a witch and had taught her children.
-She also revealed that Thomas bore the mark of the Beast on his body and that they frequently roamed the countryside in a fiery coach.
+Jane Weir confessed that their mother had been a witch who also taught her children.
+She further revealed that Thomas bore the mark of the Beast on his body and that they frequently roamed the countryside in a fiery coach.

+Death and burial

+Both siblings were executed in 1670 and buried together at the base of the gallows at Shrub Hill, as was the custom of the time.